 Remember that you are not there to give them money or pay their bills, nor are you there to bail them out of their own problems.
 Your task as a parent or a friend is to listen and get them to see the light.
 At one point, they will request your help for professional addiction counselling.
 Then, by all means, do what you can to make it happen.

-Drugs or alcohol causes the person to become introverted (looking inwards).
-Their drug use sticks them in a mixing bowl of thoughts, emotions, and feelings.
+Drugs or alcohol causes the person to become introverted (looking inward).
+The substance they use sticks them in a mixing bowl of thoughts, emotions, and feelings.
 By having the person open up little by little, you are assisting in sorting through these confusions.
 The results may happen rapidly or over a length of time.
 But whatever occurs, do not give up.
 Following these simple steps will save you from anxieties, frustrations, and worries and may well save your loved one’s life.

-Call a professional substance abuse referral counsellor if you have difficulties helping an addicted person.
+Call a professional referral counsellor if you have difficulties helping someone struggling with addiction.
 They can guide you.
 They’re available to take your call.